git-cola/git-cola/README.md

 # BREWING INSTRUCTIONS

+## RUN FROM SOURCE

+You don't need to install *git-cola* to run it.
+Running *git-cola* from its source tree is the easiest way to try the latest version.

+    git clone git://github.com/git-cola/git-cola.git
+    cd git-cola
+    ./bin/git-cola
+    ./bin/git-dag

+Having *git-cola*'s *bin/* directory in your path allows you to run *git-cola* like a built-in Git command:

+    PATH=$PWD/bin:"$PATH"
+    export PATH
+    git cola
+    git dag

+# INSTALLATION

 Normally you can just do "make install" to install *git-cola* in your `$HOME` directory (`$HOME/bin`, `$HOME/share`, etc).
 If you want to do a global install you can do

     make prefix=/usr install

-You don't need to `make` to run it, though.
-*git-cola* is designed to run directly out of its source tree.

-    bin/git-cola
-    bin/git-dag
+There are also platform-specific installation methods.
+You'll probably want to use one of these anyways since they have a nice side-effect of installing *git-cola*'s PyQt4 and argparse dependencies.

 ## LINUX